Last updated: March 9, 2026

 Some mistakes and tips to protect the free margin

 • Position sizing tips: Never risk more than 1% to 2% of total Equity on a single trade.
+(Note: Risking 1-2% refers to the cash lost if your Stop-Loss is hit, not your Used Margin).
 Use micro or mini lots to ensure the Used Margin remains a tiny fraction of the capital, thereby maximizing the safety buffer this cushion provides.

 • Use of stop-loss and take-profit: Always implement a hard Stop-Loss (SL) to cap potential floating losses and prevent them from depleting this figure entirely.
 Utilize a Take-Profit (TP) to secure gains, as realized profits immediately increase Equity and, consequently, Free Margin.